kovymun/html-quick-ref-guide/html-tags/html-tags.md

 1. `<a href="URL">` : Creates hyperlinks
 2. `<nav>` : Semantic HTML to define navigation sections
 3. `target="\_blank"` : anchor tag attribute to open links in a new tab

+### Media

+1. `<video>` : used to embed video content on a web page, allowing users to play, pause, and control video playback directly in the browser
+2. `<audio>` : used to embed audio content on a web page, enabling users to play, pause, and control audio playback directly in the browser